 I believe deeply in the transformation and healing that comes from sharing our stories.
 It is how we can understand who we are, how we can share our truth.
-Stories connect us; it is through stories that we come to understand that we are not very different from one another.
+Stories connect us.
+It is through stories that we come to understand that we are not very different from one another.

 As a sibling abuse survivor, actor, writer, counsellor, and teacher, I am committed to the power of stories … listening, gathering, writing, and sharing them.